TysonChickens/PythonCrashCourse_Notes/Chapter_3/Ch3_IntroLists.md

 A *list* is a collection of items in a particular order.
 A list consist of letters of the alphabet, the digits from 0-9, or the names of all the people in a family.
 Any thing can be entered into a list, and items in the list don't have to be related in any particular way.
 It is good practice to make the name of the list plural, such as **letters**, **digits**, or **names**.

-In Python, square brackets `[]` indicate a list, and individual ements in the list are separated by commas.
+In Python, square brackets `[]` indicate a list, and individual elements in the list are separated by commas.

 ``` python
 bicycles = ['trek', 'cannondale', 'redline', 'specialized']